-Chapman is quick to add that their technology uses a wide variety of data sources including digital footprint, web-graph and e-commerce shopping behavior of consumers.
-This is where the startup uses AI and machine learning to continuously improve the risk assessment abilities.
+Chapman is quick to add that their technology uses a wide variety of data sources including digital footprint, web-graph and e-commerce shopping behaviour of consumers.
+This is where the startup uses AI and machine learning to continuously improve risk assessment abilities.

 “This has aided us in gauging creditworthiness of customers who don’t even have a CIBIL score, 25% of customers we’ve helped pay in EMI had no CIBIL score”, she says.